fullcalendar/fullcalendar-react/README.md

 ### Plugins

-By default the @fullcalendar/core and the @fullcalendar/daygrid plugins come already included in the **fullcalendar-react-wrapper** package.
+By default the @fullcalendar/core and the @fullcalendar/daygrid plugins come already included in the **sardius-fullcalendar-wrapper** package.

 FullCalendar offers the following packages: